Zuckerberg-Inspired Bomb Attempt at Northeastern May Have Been Staged: Report

 A frightening incident involving a package sent to Northeastern University that detonated upon opening may have been staged by the staffer who received it, investigators reportedly now believe.

+In an interview on Wednesday with the Globe, Duhaime insisted he “did not stage this” and called for the capture of “the guy that did this.”

-But federal officials looking into the case spotted “inconsistencies” in the employee’s story, and did not think his wounds looked like those one would typically suffer in an explosion, according to sources cited by the Associated Press.
+But federal officials looking into the matter spotted “inconsistencies” in Duhaime’s story and did not think his wounds looked like those one would typically suffer in an explosion, according to sources cited by the Associated Press.

 “You don’t take anything off the table,” former NYPD Det.
 Sgt.
 Joseph Giacalone, now a professor at New York’s John Jay College of Criminal Justice, told The Daily Beast.

-A Northeastern employee fitting the description of the alleged target did not respond to inquiries by The Daily Beast on Wednesday.

-The device in question did not contain any actual explosive materials, but was highly pressurized, causing a detonation when the seal was broken, authorities said.
+The device did not contain any actual explosive materials, but was highly pressurized, causing a detonation when the seal was broken, authorities said.
 It was sent to Holmes Hall, which houses the university’s Immersive Media Labs, which include “technologies for design, development, and exploration of virtual worlds, AR/VR/XR, and 360 video.”
+Authorities do not think the package was sent through the U.S. Postal Service, one unnamed official told the AP.

+“I love the college,” Duhaime told the Globe.
+“I’ve worked there for eight years, and supported faculty and students.
+This is crazy ...
+I cannot believe people are spreading rumors about this.”

-Bomb squad officers searching the building discovered a second parcel near the campus, but neutralized it without incident.
+Boston PD bomb squad officers searching the building discovered a second parcel nearby, but were “able to render the package safe without further incident,” the department said in a press release.

 “One thing about explosives is that they leave a lot of evidence behind,” Giacalone said.